Endpoint Services, Apple Enterprise Connect, Getting Connected

 Apple Enterprise Connect (AEC) is an application that helps keep Mac login passwords synced with the campus Active Directory, greatly reducing the incidence of keychain-related issues.
 Some campus IT Pros may choose to deploy Apple Enterprise Connect to the Macs they manage.

 Please note that macOS 11 (Big Sur) is the last version of macOS on which Enterprise Connect is supported by Apple.
+If your Mac is running macOS 12 (Monterey) or above, contact your IT department.

 The first time you log in to the Mac after Apple Enterprise Connect is installed, you'll see a notification to set up Apple Enterprise Connect.